How to be a social media manager for a small business? My answer is hard work and strategic thinking. Let me tell you how in this post.

 Brand personality: if the company were a person, what would it be like?
 Describe its gender, age, attitude (cheerful, serious, proactive, thoughtful, etc.), dress code, lifestyle etc.

-Let me explain the answer with an example.
+Let me explain the answer with an example in this post about how to be a social media manager for a small business.
 When I was the community manager for Nike in Peru, the company gave me a brand-book to get to know who Nike is as a persona.

 From reading the brand-book, I learned that Nike as a persona is a young boy in his mid-20s.
 Nike has a friendly character and likes to have many friends.
 Nike is the soul of the party but above all, Nike is cool and inspires other people to achieve their goals.